Torticollis

 Management

-- Muscular torticollis in infants can be managed with physiotherapy
+- Muscular torticollis in infants can be managed with physiotherapy.
+These infants should be referred on to Child Development Services for physiotherapy input or to private paediatric physiotherapy.

-- Where minor trauma or muscular spasm is thought to be the cause, the patient can be treated symptomatically (analgesic and anti-inflammatory – e.g. Ibuprofen) and followed up by GP
+- Where minor trauma or muscular spasm is thought to be the cause, the patient can be treated symptomatically (analgesic and anti-inflammatory – e.g. Ibuprofen) and followed up by GP.
+A referral to a physiotherapist should also be considered.

-- If no cause found, treat symptomatically, but will require close follow up.
+- If no cause found, treat symptomatically, but will require GP follow up.

 Bibliography